Data augmentation instead of explicit regularization

-First, we contrast the regularization effect of data augmentation and weight decay and dropout on the original networks trained with the complete data sets, and show the results in \cref{fig:orig}.
+First, we contrast the regularization effect of data augmentation and explicit regularization---weight decay and dropout---on the original networks trained with the complete data sets, and show the results in \cref{fig:orig}.
 As a baseline, we consider the ``bare bone'' models, that is the model trained with neither explicit regularization nor data augmentation.
 We report the accuracy of the baseline model on the left axis of the plot in \cref{fig:orig}.
-So as to assess the relevant comparisons, we show the relative improvement in test performance achieved by adding each technique or combination of techniques to the baseline model. \Cref{fig:bootstrap_orig} shows the results of the bootstrap analysis, which considers the differences of all pairs---squared blue dots minus round orange dots, connected with dotted lines. \cref{tab:orig_nets} shows the mean and standard deviation of each combination across architectures and data sets\footnote{The relative performance of WRN on ImageNet trained with weight decay and dropout with respect to the baseline is negative (-6.22 \%) and is neither depicted in Figure~\ref{fig:orig} nor taken into consideration to compute the average improvements in Table~\ref{tab:orig_nets} and the bootstrap analysis in \cref{fig:bootstrap_orig}.}.
+So as to assess the relevant comparisons, we show the relative improvement in test performance achieved by adding each technique or combination of techniques to the baseline model. \Cref{fig:bootstrap_orig} shows the results of the bootstrap analysis, which considers the differences of all pairs---squared blue dots minus round orange dots, connected with dotted lines. \cref{tab:orig_nets} shows the mean and standard deviation of each combination across architectures and data sets\footnote{The relative performance of WRN on ImageNet trained with weight decay and dropout with respect to the baseline is negative (-6.22~\%) and is neither depicted in \cref{fig:orig} nor taken into consideration to compute the average improvements in \cref{tab:orig_nets} and the bootstrap analysis in \cref{fig:bootstrap_orig}.}.

 The first conclusion from \cref{fig:orig,fig:bootstrap_orig} as well as \cref{tab:orig_nets} is that training with data augmentation alone (blue dots on the top, blue-shaded areas) achieves better accuracy than training with both augmentation and explicit regularization (in orange).
 This is the case in more than half of the cases (9/16) and the bootstrap analysis reveals that the difference is positive with 95~\% confidence and $P$ value $=0.0220$.
 On average, adding data augmentation to the baseline model improved the accuracy on 8.57~\%, and adding both augmentation and explicit regularization on 7.90~\%.